A Leader’s Self-Awareness Checklist

 While saboteurs may have helped you in the past, they currently may be preventing you from reaching your full potential.
 Understanding the specific factors that trigger you will help you to get them out of your way.
 You can visit the ‘Positive Intelligence’ website to take a free assessment that will help you identify your saboteurs.

 Another way of finding your triggers is to be more mindful of how you react to certain things.
 Someone once told me that they hate people who are emotional.
 I encouraged them to look deeper.
 What is it about someone being emotional that bothers you?
 How do you walk through that?
 What are you assuming because someone might be emotional?
 Once you have that information, you are in a better position to evaluate your response.
 Again, I would personally avoid asking ‘why’, because the answers you get come from your inner ‘judge’ who is almost always harsh and critical.
-Instead, asking ‘what’ and ‘how’ – these questions, will help you get real information from which you can see more clearly your triggers, behaviour patterns, and so on, so that you can choose to change them if you want.
+Instead, asking ‘what’ and ‘how’ - these questions, will help you get real information from which you can see more clearly your triggers, behavior patterns, and so on, so that you can choose to change them if you want.
 When you ask why – like “why did you do that – you immediately go into defense mode.

-There is truly a fine line between thoughts, emotions, and behaviours, and these three areas often tend not to be mutually exclusive.
+There is truly a fine line between thoughts, emotions, and behaviors, and these three areas often tend not to be mutually exclusive.
 Behavioral scientists talk about the fact that you really cannot separate these three things.
 So if you think about it – you can receive the same information but on one day when you are happy and you will think about it and respond (act or behave) in an entirely different way, than if you get the same information on a bad day.
 Our minds and bodies are so closely intertwined.
 You know the adage, if you are unhappy, smile and your mood will elevate.
 If you want confidence, do a power pose (stand like Superman).
 Neuroscientists have studied this, and say it takes just two minutes of a physical change to alter your mood.

 Ultimately, knowing your triggers will help you to better manage your thoughts and emotions.